The Fall of Satan and Rise of the Antichrist

 It is the same case in the phrase “the coming of our Lord Jesus Christ, and by our gathering together unto him” in 2Thessalonians 2:1.
 In this case “and” also means “then”.

-Jesus Christ comes; then because Jesus Christ came the Church will be gathered together to him”.
-Jesus is able to gather us together because first he comes.
+Jesus Christ comes; then because Jesus Christ came the Church will be gathered together to him.
+Jesus is able to gather us together only because first he comes to earth.
 The second event can only happen because the first event happened.

 2Th 2:4 Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.

-Obviously verses 3 & 4 are describing the “Antichrist”.
-The Antichrist is a wicked man empowered by Satan.
+Obviously verses 3 & 4 are describing the Antichrist.
+The Antichrist is a wicked man that is empowered by Satan.
 The Antichrist will invade Israel and sit in the temple at Jerusalem.
 He will then preside over the persecution of Israel during the Great Tribulation period.

-So the Antichrist will sit in the temple before the day of God’s wrath on earth.
-Early church members could recognize that this event hadn’t happened yet.
-They were assured that they were not currently going through the time of Great Tribulation.
-God had promised them that they would be taken into heaven during the time that he poured out his wrath on earth.
+So the Antichrist will sit in the temple before the day of God’s wrath on earth or at least before Israel’s great tribulation.
+Early Church members could recognize that this event hadn’t happened yet.
+So the time of great tribulation in Jerusalem had not yet come.

 2Th 2:5 Remember ye not, that, when I was yet with you, I told you these things?

-Evidently Paul had previously told the church members in Thessalonica about the events that mark the beginning of the Great Tribulation.
+I am certain that Paul had previously taught the church members in Thessalonica about the prophecies in Isaiah (Isa 14:12) and Daniel (Dan 9:27) that help to identify the Tribulation period.
 Jesus also explained these events in the gospels (Matthew 24, Mark 13, Luke 17&21).

 2Th 2:6 And now ye know what withholdeth that he might be revealed in his time.

 Seeing the Antichrist sitting in the temple is the event that comes before or delays the Great Tribulation.
 But the term “a falling away” is describing the event that is delaying the revealing of the Antichrist.
-So the stay (or delay) of “a falling away” is preventing the Antichrist from being revealed.
-According to Paul we should already understand what he is saying!
-But don’t jump to conclusions!
+So the stay (or delay) of a falling away is preventing the Antichrist from being revealed.
+Satan’s fall precedes the revealing of the Antichrist!

 2Th 2:7 For the mystery of iniquity doth already work: only he who now letteth will let, until he be taken out of the way.